DURAARK/duraark-system/README.md

 This will deploy the system in the current stable version and after some setup time the DURAARK WorkbenchUI web application is available at http://HOST-IP/ (http://localhost if you did the setup on your local host) and can be accessed in the browser.

 The system expects a fixed folder structure to exist already on the host.
-This is the structure, which you have to create manually for now:
+To create the structure use

 ```
-/duraark-storage/
-  sessions/
+sudo mkdir -p /duraark-storage/sessions/
 ```

 This will be configurable and automated in a next release.